Does being playful and silly come naturally to you?

 - Throw a ball with your kids whether it be a football, baseball, or shooting hoops with a basketball.

 - Find a favorite quote or verse that talks about love and fill in your child’s name within it.
 Then be sure to make a big production at random when you quote it to them.
 They’ll feel loved and laugh all at the same time.

 - Memorize a few jokes that will make your kids laugh (Google is your friend!)

 - Make up stories and tell them to each other.

-BONUS: To be a gentle, yell-free parent you’ve always wanted to be click here to get our FREE mini-course How to Be a Positive Parent.
+To be the positive parent you’ve always wanted to be, click here to get our FREE mini-course How to Be a Positive Parent.

 - Have a laughing contest.
 Sure, it starts out with fake laughs, but soon you’ll all be giggling until your stomach is in stitches.

 - Make a game to see who can find the most spare change while out in public.
 Remember ‘find a penny pick it up all day long you’ll have good luck?’
 Kids love the excitement and thought of having a good day because they found a penny.